 Shift in Twitter Trends Between 2009 and 2010

-The above two pie charts are a compilation of the rank and duration of every single topic that pops up on Twitter’s global Trending Topics chart throughout the year.
+What’s the rank and duration of every single topic that pops up on Twitter’s global Trending Topics chart throughout the year?
 That means, by definition, that smaller topics which, if taken in aggregate might actually turn out to be significant, aren’t given their due.
 No matter.
 It’s still fascinating information.

 What interests me is how hashtags have pretty much replaced entertainment (although entertainment is still rather large in the overall scheme of things) as a major player.
 Holidays and politics both got less important.
 Social Media started to show up as a player.
 Sports and business tech were both diminished.